brunofvincensi/brunofvincensi/README.md

 ### Hi there!
 I am Bruno

-- 🔭 I’m currently working on Pública Tecnologia
+- 🔭 I'm a Full Stack Developer with 4 years of experience
-- 🌱 I’m currently learning more of Java and Angular
+- 🌱 I'm currently pursuing a Bachelor's degree in Computer Science at FURB – Regional University of Blumenau (Brazil)

 <div align="center">